vanjac/ChristmasEngine/README.md

 - `-xres VALUE` and `-yres VALUE`: Set the game resolution or window size.
 Default is the size of the screen.
 - `-window` or `-fullscreen`: Run in a window or fullscreen (default).
 - `-software` or `-gl`: Use software renderer (usually very slow) or attempt to use OpenGL (default).
 - `-smooth VALUE`: Set the smoothing level.
-For the software renderer, this can be 0 for no smoothing (default), 2 for bilinear, and 3 for bicubic.
-For OpenGL, this can be 0 for no smoothing (default), 2 for 2x anti-aliasing, 4 for 4x, or 8 for 8x (4x and 8x aren't available on all hardware).
+For the software renderer, this can be:
+	- 0 for no smoothing (default)
+	- 2 for bilinear smoothing
+	- 3 for bicubic
+For OpenGL, this can be:
+	- 0 for no smoothing (default)
+	- 2 for 2x anti-aliasing
+	- 4 for 4x (not available on all hardware)
+	- 8 for 8x (not available on all hardware)
 - `-dev`: Turn on developer mode.
 This shows framerate and other information in the top-left corner.